Kennedy Center stagehands reach agreement with the performing arts venue, sparing ‘Hadestown’ from cancellation

 Local 22 president David McIntyre described the negotiation as a “long hard slog.”

-"Unfortunately it was the threat of a strike," that broke the impasse, McIntyre said Saturday.
-"As painful as it was to live through the last 16 months of this, it feels like the last 48 hours of so the Kennedy Center started bargaining."
+“Unfortunately it was the threat of a strike,” that broke the impasse, McIntyre said Saturday.
+“As painful as it was to live through the last 16 months of this, it feels like the last 48 hours or so the Kennedy Center started bargaining.”

 The result is a contract that protects the stagehands and also offers financial relief to the arts center, he said.

-In a statement, Kennedy Center president and chief executive Deborah Rutter welcomed the agreement and emphasized the important role that the stagehands play.
+Kennedy Center president and chief executive Deborah Rutter welcomed the deal, saying it addressed the needs of the stagehands and the financial challenges of the arts center.

-“The caliber and technical expertise of our stagehands, in addition to their sheer dedication, are truly essential to the Kennedy Center’s ability to deliver world-class performances day after day, night after night,” she said.
+“I am trying to thread a needle here, bring us back safely,” Rutter said, noting that the arts center has been hard hit by the pandemic closures.

+The toughest issue was finding a compromise on the use of IATSE stagehands in the Reach, the expansion spaces that opened two years ago.
+They agreed to a compromise that carves out some small, community-based programs, she said.

 The deal comes more than a year after the stagehands’ contract expired in September of 2020.
 Leading up to the resolution, unresolved issues dragged out negotiations, including disagreements over staffing levels, wages and overtime pay.